hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ---
-title: Python Basics - Data handling, read & write files
+title: Python Basics - Data processing & file handlers
-keywords: python, numpy, array, matrix, scipy
+keywords: python, numpy, array, matrix, scipy, datetime, pandas, dataframe
 summary: "This page shows how data from basic text files can be imported and written with Python.
-In addition, the math and numeric data handling packages NumPy and pandas are introduced. "
+In addition, the numeric and tabular data handling packages NumPy and pandas are introduced, along with date-time format handling. "
 sidebar: mydoc_sidebar
 permalink: hypy_pynum.html
 folder: python-basics